-Follow the Clark Pump and Plumbing Diagrams on pages 27, 29, and 30 for hose and tube connections.
+Follow the Clark Pump and Plumbing Diagrams on pages 26, 27, and 29 for hose and tube connections.
 All feed and discharge hoses are made of 5/8" reinforced nylon.
-The high pressure tubing is 1/2" OD connected with 1/2" tube to pipe 316 SS compression fittings.
-The 90 degree high pressure SS tube fittings mounted in the high pressure in and out on the Clark Pump can be rotated up to 1/2 turn for better tube runs.
+The high pressure 1/2" tubing is connected with tube to pipe SS compression fittings.
+The 90 degree high pressure SS tube fittings mounted in the high pressure inlet and outlet on the Clark Pump can be rotated up too 1/2 turn for better tube runs.
 Straight SS tube fittings can also be used.
 The product water lines are 1/4" black plastic tubing with connectors.
 Feed water operating pressure up to 125 psi requires vigorous hose clamp tightening.
 It is recommended to lubricate the clamp screw and use a nut driver for the final tightening.
-Double clamp all connections that are below the water line on the suction line to the feed pump.
 Re-tighten all hose clamps and check for leaks after the first few hours of running.